 Dr. Fridell is an assistant professor of sociology at the University of Manitoba.
 Her human-rights related research analyzes the capacities and strategies of fair trade, community economic development and public provisioning.
 She also studies economic democracy movements related to these topics.

 Her classes on social movements and sociological theory examine struggles over creating democratic societies, and the ideas of social justice that are dreamt of and born within those movements.

-Fridell serves on the board of SEED Winnipeg, helping to promote community economic development programs and research that support and strengthens local families’ and communities’ economic and democratic capacities.
+Through her position on the board of SEED Winnipeg Fridell helped to promote community economic development programs and research that supported and strengthened local families’ and communities’ economic and democratic capacities.
 She has also been active in the women’s, food sovereignty, union, Indigenous rights, local democracy and environmental movements.

 Fridell earned her PhD from the University of Oregon, her MA from the University of New Mexico, and her BA from Hamline University in Minnesota.

 Access to medical and health care is a human right, but access alone is not always enough: in order to best serve clients, health care must also be culturally appropriate.
 Christopher Fries is working to better understand the factors that make such care possible.

 He recently completed a pilot study that looked at the relationship between Canada’s rapidly aging population and the growing popularity of complementary and alternative medicines.